 This membership serves as recognition of Drake's dedication to providing veterans with assistance transitioning to higher education, access to on-campus support resources, and scholarships or other veterans benefits for student-veterans and their families.

 Drake University has been designated a military friendly school by Viqtory.
-This is the second consecutive year the University has earned this designation.
+This is the sixth consecutive year the University has earned this designation.

 Viqtory annually measures how well an institution’s military recruiting program performs, including academic policies and compliance, admissions and orientation, culture and commitment, financial aid and assistance, graduation and career, and military student support and retention.